Vyr-e/backstage/README.md

 # Backstage

-A production-ready background worker system using Redis Streams with at-least-once delivery guarantees.
+A background worker system using Redis Streams with at-least-once delivery guarantees.

 ## Overview